Records of Marriages, Burials and Baptisms (not all births) have been made by all churches, for a very long time.

 However, such essential records are best kept in proper archive facilities instead of in old buildings, so they are periodically transferred to safer hands, in the relevant Archiving offices.

-In the case of St Helen’s at Trowell, the Church Parish Records were archived some years ago and are now held in the Nottinghamshire Archives by Notts County Council – you can details of how to find them on the Links page.
+In the case of St Helen’s at Trowell, the Church Parish Records were archived some years ago and are now held in the Nottinghamshire Archives by Notts County Council – you can details of how to find them on the Link page.

 The recent burial registers are still held by the Church – this covers burials from about 1918 to the current date, although we have collected some earlier information by looking at gravestones.
 All previous registers have gone into the archives.
 The Notts Archive Office has Trowell’s burial records up to 1918.